dashpay/docs/introduction/features.rst

 value in Dash never leaves your wallet.
 You retain control of your money at all times.

-You can view a practical guide to use PrivateSend :ref:`here <dashcore-privatesend-instantsend>`.
+You can view a practical guide to use CoinJoin :ref:`here <dashcore-coinjoin-instantsend>`.

-The PrivateSend process works like this:
+The CoinJoin process works like this:

 #.
-PrivateSend begins by breaking your transaction inputs down into
+CoinJoin begins by breaking your transaction inputs down into
    standard denominations.
 These denominations are 0.001, 0.01, 0.1, 1
    and 10 Dash -- much like the paper money you use every day.
 #.
 Your wallet then sends requests to specially configured software